AdiVarma27/ISLRPython/README.md

 # ISLRPython
-Implementation of ISLR labs, exercises in Python
+Implementation of ISLR exercises in Python